-The BTEC Level 2 First Certificate in Music is a vocational qualification intended for students aiming for a career in the music industry.
+The BTEC Level 2 Tech Award in Music Practice is a vocational qualification intended for students aiming for a career in the music industry.
 It offers a chance for students interested in music to develop their skills and gain experience working with other like-minded musicians.

 Students work on developing their knowledge and skills in a number of areas.
 Through written and practical tasks they will learn how to plan and create musical projects.
 Skills in composition and music technology are also key areas of study as are music theory and listening skills.
 Performance opportunities range from small scale informal performances in the music rooms to concerts outside school in a range of venues.
 Students are encouraged to organise their own concerts in addition to participating in formal assessments.